U.S.-China Trade War Spreads From Tariffs To A Battle Over Currencies

 Both the market and the currency stabilized on Tuesday, but not before investors got a stomach-churning preview of what an escalating trade war might look like.

 The U.S. Treasury Department formally accused China of manipulating its currency, echoing a complaint the president had made via Twitter.
-But experts say China's actions do not amount to currency manipulation, and they warned Treasury Secretary Steven Mnuchin is squandering credibility that the U.S. might need in the future.
+But experts say China's actions do not amount to currency manipulation, and they warned that Treasury Secretary Steven Mnuchin is squandering credibility that the U.S. might need in the future.

 "Currency manipulation has a very specific definition under U.S. law," said David Dollar, a former official with the Treasury Department and the World Bank.
 "China does not meet the standard."

-Although China does have a trade surplus with the U.S., it does not meet two other Treasury Department tests for currency manipulation, analysts said.
-It doesn't have a large surplus in its broader "current account," and it hasn't made persistent, one-sided moves to interfere in currency markets.
+Although China does have a trade surplus with the U.S., it does not meet two other Treasury Department tests for currency manipulation, analysts said: It doesn't have a large surplus in its broader "current account," and it hasn't made persistent, one-sided moves to interfere in currency markets.

-Dollar, who's now with the Brookings Institution, says currency manipulation usually describes a country that's keeping its currency artificially low, in an effort to make its exports more affordable or to discourage imports.
+Dollar, who is now with the Brookings Institution, says currency manipulation usually describes a country that is keeping its currency artificially low, in an effort to make its exports more affordable or to discourage imports.

 If anything, China had been propping up its currency until this week.
 That's when the government allowed market forces to take over and the Chinese yuan fell below 7 to the U.S. dollar for the first time in over a decade.